cecilia-lin/RecipeProject/README.md

 The column contains information of the date that the recipe was submitted.
 In data cleaning process, we converted the column to be `datetime[ns]` and now we pulled out only the year using `FunctionTransformer`.
 When we created a table of `'submitted'` and `'average rating'`, we noticed that recipes submitted in recent years has a lower ratings.
 This could be due to the lack of novelity of newer recipes since most of the classic recipes might already posted on the website.
 The trend between `'submitted'` and `'average rating'` could be also useful in improving our model.

 `'prop_sugar'`
 As mentioned numerous time in earlier sections, this column contains information of the proportion of sugar in calories out of the total calories of the recipe.
 According to our hypothesis testing, people seems more likely to rate a sugary recipe lower than recipes that are not sugary.
-This takeaway motivates us use this feature since the relationship could be a significant deciding factor when making predicition on the `'average rating'`.
+This takeaway motivates us use this feature since the relationship could be a significant deciding factor when making prediction on the `'average rating'`.
 For this feature, we will leave the column as it is.

-We used `RandomForestClassier` as our modeling algorithm and conducted `GridSearch` to tune the hyperparameters of `max_depth` and `n_estimator` of the `RandomForestClassier`.
-Decision trees are prone to high variance, and the two hyperparameteres we chose serve a way to control the variance and avoid overfitting the training set.
-The best combination of the hyperparameters is 42 for the `max_depth` and 142 for the `n_estimator`.
+We used `RandomForestClassifier` as our modeling algorithm and conducted `GridSearchCV` to tune the hyperparameters of `max_depth` and `n_estimators` of the `RandomForestClassifier`.
+Decision trees are prone to high variance, and the two hyperparameters we chose serve a way to control the variance and avoid overfitting the training set.
+The best combination of the hyperparameters is 42 for the `max_depth` and 142 for the `n_estimators`.

-The metric, F1 Score, of the final model is 0.92, which is a 0.05 increase from the F1 Score of the baseline model.
+The metric, **F1 Score**, of the final model is **0.92**, which is a 0.05 increase from the F1 Score of the baseline model.
 Moreover, the F1 score of each of the rating also improved.
-The F1 score for each rating categoires are now 0.36, 0.66, 0.68, 0.85, and 0.95 for rating of 1s, 2s, 3s, 4s, and 5s correspondingly.
+The F1 score for each rating categoires are now 0.36, 0.66, 0.68, 0.85, and 0.95 for rating of 1s, 2s, 3s, 4s, and 5s respectively.

 ## Fairness Analysis